Ramguru94/tflint-opa-missing-gcp-labels-check/README.md

 - `scripts/`: Directory containing the Python script (`generate.py`) used to generate the `resources.rego` file.
 - `.tflint.hcl`: Configuration file for TFLint.

+## What is TFLint and Why is it Used?

+[TFLint](https://github.com/terraform-linters/tflint) is a powerful linting tool designed for Terraform configurations.
+It checks Terraform code for potential issues, enforces best practices, and ensures that configurations are optimized for the cloud provider in use.

+### Why TFLint is Important:

+1. **Error Prevention**: Catches errors early, such as deprecated syntax, missing required fields, or improper resource configurations.
+2. **Best Practices**: Enforces best practices for each cloud provider to avoid misconfigurations and unnecessary complexity.
+3. **Policy Enforcement**: With its plugin architecture, TFLint allows custom policies using OPA Rego, enabling users to enforce specific organizational policies.

+### Why Use TFLint for GCP?

+AWS and Azure have built-in TFLint rulesets that check for missing tags and enforce tagging policies by default.
+However, GCP lacks built-in rules for enforcing label requirements in Terraform configurations, leaving GCP resources often unlabelled, which complicates billing, tracking, and compliance.

+To address this gap, this repository provides custom policies using OPA Rego to ensure:

+- **Custom Validation**: Mandatory labels such as `Environment` and `Owner` are enforced on all GCP resources that support labels.
+- **Flexibility**: Dynamically generated policies can be adjusted based on your specific Terraform configurations and requirements.

 ## TFLint OPA Rego Policies

+### What is TFLint OPA Ruleset?

+[TFLint OPA Ruleset](https://github.com/terraform-linters/tflint-ruleset-opa) is a plugin that allows integration of [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) Rego policies into TFLint.
+With this plugin, users can write custom validation rules using Rego, and TFLint will apply them during the Terraform code analysis.

+#### Key Features:
+- **Rego Policy Integration**: Allows writing custom rules for resource validation using Rego language.
+- **Flexibility**: Supports enforcement of custom policies, such as security best practices, label validation, and resource-specific requirements.
+- **Compatibility**: Can be used for any Terraform provider, including AWS, Azure, and GCP, by writing rules specific to that provider.

+The OPA plugin extends the default capabilities of TFLint, making it possible to add granular control over Terraform configurations based on user-defined rules.

-### 🏷️ tags.rego
+### 🏷️ `tags.rego`

 The `tags.rego` file includes Rego policies that enforce label requirements on GCP resources.
 The policies are:

 1. **Mandatory Labels** 🏷️
     - Enforces the presence of the following labels:
         - `Environment` 🌍
         - `Owner` 👤

 2. **Supported Resource Types** ✅
     - Applies to resource types that support labels, as defined in the dynamically generated `resources.rego` file.

 3. **Rules**
     - **Missing or Empty Labels** ❌
         - **Rule**: Resources must have at least one label.
         - **Issue**: Reports if the `labels` field is missing or empty.
     - **Missing Mandatory Labels** ❌
         - **Rule**: Resources must include all mandatory labels (`Environment`, `Owner`).
         - **Issue**: Reports if any mandatory labels are missing.
     - **Unknown Labels** ❓
         - **Rule**: Dynamic or unknown values are not allowed in labels.
         - **Issue**: Reports if a label contains dynamic or unknown values.

+### 🏷️ `resources.rego`

+This file is dynamically generated by the script and contains resource types that support labels.
+It is critical for defining the resource types that TFLint will enforce label rules on.

 ### Usage

 1. **Policy Files** 📜
-     - Place the `tags.rego` and the dynamically generated `resources.rego` file in the `.tflint.d/policies` directory.
+    - Place the `tags.rego` and dynamically generated `resources.rego` files in the `.tflint.d/policies` directory.

 2. **Configuration** ⚙️
-     - Ensure that the `resources` data file is correctly set up to reflect the supported resource types.
+    - Ensure that the `resources.rego` file correctly reflects the supported resource types, as this defines where the label policies will apply.

 3. **TFLint Configuration** ⚙️
     - The `.tflint.hcl` file should include the following configuration to enable the OPA plugin:

         ```hcl
         plugin "opa" {
             enabled = true
             version = "0.7.0"
             source  = "github.com/terraform-linters/tflint-ruleset-opa"
         }
         ```

 4. **Running TFLint** ▶️
     - Validate Terraform configurations with TFLint and the Rego policies:

         ```bash
         tflint --config .tflint.hcl --recursive
         ```

     - TFLint will read the policies from the `.tflint.d/policies` directory and apply them to your Terraform configurations.

 5. **Example** 🌟
     - The policy will ensure GCP resources in Terraform configurations have mandatory labels and do not have unknown or empty labels.
 Issues will be reported with details.

 ## Terraform Resource Management Script